 transportMode=http

-in the connection string.
-For
+connection string.
+For example:

 jdbc:hive2://myhost.example.com:28000/;transportMode=http